Skip to main content

 Welcome to the Department of Sociology at The University of Lethbridge

-Our curriculum conceives how current and historical events, as well as ideas and social institutions, affect our lives in terms of gender, ethnicity, race, age, ability, class, nationality, and sexuality.
-We also examine social processes, such as the rules and norms that guide our everyday interactions, and the ways that power operates at multiple levels in our homes and communities.
-We are committed to diversity and welcome the participation of all students.
-In fact, those who are privileged by various institutional arrangements often have more difficulty seeing the power of these institutions to shape experiences than those who are too-often Othered in their day-to-day lives.
+Our department is made up of passionate scholars and educators committed to helping students understand the world through a sociological lens.
+The undergraduate program explores both current and historical events, and how ideas and institutions affect our experiences of gender, ethnicity, race, age, ability, class, nationality, and sexuality.
+We also study social processes, such as the rules and norms that guide our everyday lives, and the ways that power operates at multiple levels in our homes and communities.

 Related Links